wiiha/fullstackopen/README.md

 # fullstackopen

-This is the repo for the course fullstackopen.
+This is the repo for hand in of the Exercises in the course fullstackopen.

 Course page: [https://fullstackopen.com/en](https://fullstackopen.com/en)